 Melissa Tarantola, M.A. is a doctoral student in Clinical Psychology at the University of Missouri where she studies addiction and motivation.
 Melissa has a wide range of clinical interests with a special emphasis on concerns related to diversity/multiculturalism, anxiety, depression, ADHD, and substance use.
 Her clinical orientation is focused on using evidence-based treatments to help students develop effective coping skills and gain greater knowledge and awareness of their concerns.
 Melissa describes herself as bubbly and easy-to-talk-to, and outside of school she enjoys music, traveling, videogames, and podcasts.

-Amanda Stevens, MEd, RD, LD, is the part-time registered dietician and a full-time faculty member.
+Amanda Gowin, MEd, RD, LD, is the part-time registered dietician and a full-time faculty member.
 She has a Master's Degree in Educational and Counseling Psychology with an emphasis in Health Education and a Bachelor's Degree in Nutritional Sciences from the University of Missouri-Columbia.
 She is a registered and licensed dietitian.
 Amanda's professional interests are nutritional counseling and wellness education.
 She hopes to inspire others towards healthy lifestyle changes.